SuperSashka/SuperSashka/README.md

 I am SuperSashka.
 Super because I am super.
 Sashka - because it is a Russian shorthand for Alexander.
 Sometimes they call me Alexander Hvatov.

-I am the head of Composite AI lab and more.
+I am the head of Composite AI lab and part of the NSS Lab (https://itmo-nss-team.github.io).
 Apart from manager's things, we with my team doing different differential equation-relared magic.

 My first child is EPDE https://github.com/ITMO-NSS-team/EPDE - it is an equation discovery algorithm.
 The childs are growing and now Michail Maslyaev (@Maslyaev) is doing all the things for it.